IsaacCavallaro/BeatTheBlues/README.md

 ## Why use BeatTheBlues?

-- Beginner musicians have enough to think about when it comes to learning material.
-Therefore, users of BeatTheBlues can eliminate a portion of the load of deciding what to practice and how to keep track of their practice by including BeatTheBlues in their practice routine.
+- Beginner musicians have enough to think about when it comes to learning an instrument.
+Therefore, by including BeatTheBlues to their practice routine, beginner musicians are directed with what to practice and how to keep track of their practice and progress.

 - After installing  BeatTheBlues, users can start using the features of the app instantly with the app prompting users through each step.
 For more information on how to use BeatTheBlues, please view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)